Gold block

 Motsuji Temple

-Even today, it is said to be a mountain of worship, and it is known that at least nine sutra mounds were built on the summit, and past excavations have found sutra cylinders and pots.
+As it is still said to be a mountain of faith, it is known that at least nine sutra mounds were built on the summit, and past excavations have discovered sutra tubes and pots.

 Hiraizumi Station